-You can start your degree or receive career training at convenient locations during the day, evening, weekend or online, all with affordable tuition.
-You can choose from more than 50 study areas or train for a career in one of 46 professional/technical programs.
-In each of these disciplines you'll enjoy intimate class sizes, diverse classmates and highly-qualified instructors.
-Of our 121 full-time faculty, 78 hold master's degrees and 31 hold doctorates.
+Students can pursue a degree or receive career training at convenient locations for affordable tuition during the day, evening, weekend or online.
+TCC offers more than 50 areas of study and 51 career-oriented professional/technical programs.
+Students who enroll at the college enjoy intimate class sizes, diverse classmates and highly qualified instructors.
+Of TCC's 142 full-time faculty, 78 hold master's degrees and 32 hold doctorates.

-While you study, you'll meet students from around the area and abroad, and find sports, clubs and activities to enjoy with them.
-We also offer strong student support services to help ensure your success.
-This catalog introduces you to the college, its programs and activities.
+TCC students meet students from diverse local and international backgrounds, and have opportunities to participate in a variety of sports, clubs and activities.
+TCC also offers strong student support services to help ensure student success.
+This catalog introduces the college and its programs and activities.